rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 Reasons "1", "2", and "4" are fatal and need to be corrected before a connection can be made.
 <br>
 <br>
-To use, define an mqttReady proc to respond to the connected and/or disconnected states.
+To use, define an <b>mqttReady</b> proc to respond to the connected and/or disconnected states.
 Typical use:
 ``` tcl
     hvPublic mqttReady